 Wisdom teeth, also known as third molars, form all the way in the back of your mouth, usually between the ages of 16 and 25.
-They are the last set of teeth to come in and often cause problems when they are erupting (breaking through the gum line), or if they are impacted (they do not come up through gum line).
+These are the last set of teeth to come in and often cause problems when they are erupting (breaking through the gum line), or impacted (they do not come up through gum line).
 This is because there is only so much room in your jaw and the arrival of another tooth can put pressure on the ones around it.

 How are wisdom teeth removed?
-The first thing to remember is that you won’t feel a thing, because your dentist will use a local anesthetic (numbs the tooth and surrounding area).
+The first thing to remember is that you won’t feel a thing, because your Goose Creek dentist will use a local anesthetic (numbs the tooth and surrounding area).
 In fact, if you have concerns about the procedure and don’t wish to be conscious, general anesthetic (sedation) is also available.

 Once the anesthetic has taken effect, your dentist will begin the procedure.
 Depending on whether or not the tooth has erupted fully, it may be necessary for your dentist to remove small portions of the bone covering the tooth.
 This is done carefully and with minimal bone removal to ensure a speedy, comfortable recovery.

 Once the procedure is over, you can begin to heal.
 Each patient’s case is unique so there is no set time for recovery, but many patients find that they are back to work within a couple of days.
 Your Goose Creek dentist will discuss the recovery process with you and give you a recovery guide and medication to take home to ease swelling and pain, so that you have the quickest and most pleasant healing process.

 If a nerve within one of your teeth has contracted a disease, a root canal is the best option to save that tooth.
 Advances in dental medicine have provided this solution to nerve problems, and although it sounds daunting to have a root canal, this oral surgery is fairly simple and can save you a whole lot of hassle down the line.
 In just a few visits to Carolina Complete Dental you can better care for your teeth and your life!